 20 years and over

 If you’re 20 years or over, you may qualify for special admission on this programme.
+This is assessed on a case by case basis and may factor in education, work experience or a combination of both.
 Contact us if you don’t meet the Under 20 entry criteria.

 Minimum IELTS (academic) score of 6 with writing and speaking score no less than 6 and reading and listening no less than 5.5, or equivalent.